obaidulsarker/postgresql-resources/patroni/patroni-setup-manual.md

   <img title="etcd endpoint status" alt="Alt text" src="haproxy-images/haproxy_read_select.jpg">

 ## 7. Setup of PgBackRest:
-- I would recommend to follow the following URL to install and configure the pgbackrest backup and recovery tool which will be integrated with Patroni cluster.</br>
+- I would recommend to follow the following URL to install and configure the pgbackrest tool and it will integrate with Patroni cluster.</br>
 URL: https://github.com/obaidulsarker/postgresql-resources/blob/main/pgbackrest/pgbackrest-setup-manual.md

 ## 8. Conclusion